gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and its motors were more powerful than living muscles.
 It easily blocked their path and reached out to grab them.

-Gumption yelped and ducked under the bot's arm.
+Maddy yelped and ducked under the bot's arm.
-Maddy ducked as well but was half a moment too slow.
+Gumption ducked as well but was half a moment too slow.
-A cold metal manipulator twice the size of her paw clamped around her arm!
+A cold metal manipulator clamped around his arm!
 "Target acquired!" the bot intoned.

-"Eat glue!" she yelled at it,
+"Acquire this!"
+Maddy yelled
-launching herself into the air.
+and launched herself into the air.

 Roos are peaceful people, mostly.
 They don't mind jokes about their big feet and bulky tails,